 In general, whoever's name is written on the "Pay to the Order of" line is the one who needs to endorse the check.

 How to endorse a check is an easy thing to do.
 The first thing you should know is to wait until you are actually at the bank before you endorse the check.
-That way you’ll be better protecting yourself against check fraud.
+That way you'll be better at protecting yourself against check fraud.

 Next, flip the check over on its back and you'll find the section shown in the image below.
 This is where you'll be endorsing your check.